-“People always think the answer to orthopaedic issues is surgery,” he says.
+“People always think the answer to orthopedic issues is surgery,” he says.
 “But actually, the vast majority of treatment options are conservative, non-operative and extremely effective.”
-This misconception about a rush to surgical solutions often causes people to put off seeing an orthopaedic specialist, but Dr. Rosen assures patients that there are many treatment options available, including rehabilitation and therapy services.
+This misconception about a rush to surgical solutions often causes people to put off seeing an orthopedic specialist, but Dr. Rosen assures patients that there are many treatment options available, including rehabilitation and therapy services.

-Cameron Orthopaedics offers a team approach to care.
-By having an orthopaedic surgeon who is focused on sports medicine and general ortho care plus a board-certified nurse practitioner on staff, Cameron Orthopaedics offers patients increased access to care.
+Cameron Orthopedics offers a team approach to care.
+By having an orthopedic surgeon who is focused on sports medicine and general ortho care plus a board-certified nurse practitioner on staff, Cameron Orthopedics offers patients increased access to care.
 “Having a nurse practitioner of Taryn’s caliber is a definite advantage for our patients.
 She is able to provide trustworthy care every day, even when I’m in surgery,” says Dr. Rosen.